financialomejor/ach-serverless/README.md

 mvn clean install package -P assembly-zip
 ```

 This will generate a ZIP file inside the <strong>target/</strong> folder.
-This zip is ready to be uploaded to a AWS Lambda Function.
+This zip is ready to be deployed using the Serverless Framework.

 ## Deploy

-To deploy the serverless application to your AWS account you should run the following commands:
+To deploy the serverless application to your AWS account you need to first edit the <strong>serverless.yml</strong> file with your AWS parameters.
+Then you should run the following commands:

 ```bash
 npm i